-The award for unpublished novels for children and young adults is limited to San Diego County residents who have never published a novel.
-Novels that have been published by a traditional publisher, on-line publisher, or self-published will not be considered.
+The award for unpublished novels for children and young adults is limited to San Diego County residents.
+Novels that have been previously published by a traditional publisher or on-line publisher will not be considered.
 All submissions remain the literary property of the writer.

 The lengths and age group for your submissions vary with the ages of the intended readers, so these are general guidelines.
 The age groups we accept for the San Diego Book and Writing Awards are:

 Middle Grade – ages 9 to 12 (Grades 4, 5, and 6).
 25,000 to 40,000 words.
 Middle grade novels have a strong plot and characters.
 They are often comic, fantasy, or center on school, but they can deal with any subject.
 Good examples – A Wrinkle in Time, by Madeleine L’Engle; What the Dog Said, by Randi Reisfeld; and Island of Silence, by Lisa McMann.

 Middle School – ages 12 to 14 (Grades 6, 7, and 8).
 25,000 to 60,000 words.
 Again, a strong plot and strong characters, with more mature themes.
 Good examples – Holes, by Louis Sacher; The Giver, by Lois Lowry; Stargirl, by Jerry Spinelli.